Profile

 -

-Represented a bicameral, bipartisan coalition of Members of Congress in an amicus brief before the D.C.
-Circuit in support of the Protecting Americans from Foreign Adversary Controlled Applications Act, resulting in a favorable decision affirming the law’s constitutionality under the First Amendment, the Equal Protection Clause, the Bill of Attainder Clause, and the Takings Clause.
-Subsequently, represented the Chairman and Ranking Member of the Select Committee on the CCP in an amicus brief before the Supreme Court in support of the D.C.
-Circuit’s decision, which the Supreme Court unanimously affirmed.
+Represented a bipartisan, bicameral coalition of Members of Congress in a D.C.
+Circuit amicus brief supporting the Protecting Americans from Foreign Adversary Controlled Applications Act, resulting in a decision upholding the law under the First Amendment and other constitutional provisions.
+Subsequently represented the Select Committee on the CCP’s Chair and Ranking Member in a Supreme Court amicus brief supporting the D.C.
+Circuit’s decision, which the Court unanimously affirmed.

 - Defended a data broker in successive privacy and unfair-trade-practices lawsuits, resulting in favorable dismissals of the cases.